ChainSafe/protocol/positions/forest.md

 ### Required skills and experience

 - Proficiency in Rust
+  - 3+ years of Rust programming language, paradigms, constructs, and idioms
+  - 5+ years of professional software back-end development experience
 - Knowledge of system design in Rust
+- Effective usage of Rust debugging tools
 - Be able to proactively dive into the novel territory and share knowledge on what you've learned
+- Basic understanding of cryptography and common applications
+- Ability to write clean and effective documentation and comments

 ### Nice to have